Prince Charles Hospital Foundation

 Our entertainers and showbag exhibitors give freely of their time and products each year to give the kids and their families a dose of Ekka.

-IMPORTANT UPDATE - Friends of Ekka
+Charitable ticket requests - Friends of Ekka

 The Ekka is Queensland’s largest community event and is proud to provide a stage to hundreds of talented individuals.